Confucius once said that

 nothing less than an open-air museum stored with astonishing

 cultures in an empiric and peripatetic way.
-But, in order to gain some
+Yet, in order to gain some

 insight, it is essential to be